 \begin{theorem} Let $\g$ be a nilpotent $\Z$-Lie algebra which is finitely generated as an abelian group.
-Then there exists a constant $M>0$, depending only on $\g$, such that for every prime power $q:=p^f$ with $p>M$ and $f\ge 1$ we have
+Then there exists a constant $M>0$, depending only on $\g$ and the choice of $\mathcal{SB}_\g$, such that for every prime power $q:=p^f$ with $p>M$ and $f\ge 1$ we have

 where $m:=\rank_\Z([\g,\g])$, $l_1:=\rank_\Z([\g,\g]\cap\ZZ(\g))$ and $l_2:=\rank_\Z(\ZZ(\g)/\ZZ(\g)\cap[\g,\g])$. \end{theorem} \begin{proof} This is proved in~\cite[Theorem 5.3]{BMS19}. \end{proof}